-The responsibility for fuel storage and refuelling the Patrol Boats is overseen by the Sailing Operations Manager.
+The responsibility for fuel storage and refuelling the Patrol Boats is overseen by the Sailing Manager and Maintenance Co-ordinator.
 Refuelling, including transferring fuel between containers is a potentially hazardous part of boating.
 It is important to take care and to follow the correct procedures.

-- Do not smoke at any stage; - Do not allow yourself to be rushed by other people; - Be alert to the smell of petrol; and - Do not allow people to remain on your boat when refuelling.
+- Do not smoke at any stage; - Do not allow any Hot Work to be done nearby; - Do not allow yourself to be rushed by other people; - Be alert to the smell of petrol; and - Do not allow people to remain on your boat when refuelling.